 When you think about software projects, you might wonder how Software Engineering (SE) and Software Development (SD) fit together.
 They’re closely linked but serve different purposes.
 SE lays the groundwork, focusing on methodologies and quality, while SD dives into the nitty-gritty of coding and implementation.
 Understanding their roles can clarify your approach to software projects.
 But what happens when these two disciplines intersect?
 Let’s explore that further.

-Defining Software Engineering (Se)
+Defining Software Engineering (SE)

 Software engineering (SE) is a systematic approach to designing, developing, and maintaining software.